 If you want to join your desired company and work the job of your dreams, you must first attend a job interview.
-Unfortunately, most people go to their job interviews without preparing any strategies ahead.
+Unfortunately, most people go to their job interviews without preparing any job interview strategies ahead.
 Now, because you are following this blog, I want you to read carefully and remember the strategies we will discuss in the following paragraphs.

 You might have noticed that in many cases, despite trying very hard to express and promote yourself to the interviewer, you still don’t make it.